Deltares-research/LOCKGATE5/docs/source/getting-started.rst

 Running a simulation
 --------------------------
 When running :py:func:`runKasgolf` one output figure will be generated.
-This figure shows the head difference over the gate throughout time.
+This figure shows the hydraulic head over the gate throughout time.
 An example of the output figure is shown below:

 .. image:: ../images/example_uitvoer_code.png